 A position that involves regular travel may sound exciting but the gloss can soon wear off especially if it impacts time on your personal life – so will that affect you decision?
 Will a long commute mean paying more in weekday transport costs and extend the length of your working day?

-Any aspect of the role that impacts your lifestyle should be carefully weighed up, as it could leave you burnt out and looking around for another position before too long.
+Any aspect of the role that impacts your lifestyle should be carefully weighed up, as it could leave you burnt out and looking around for another positon.

 Consider opportunities for progression

-Your new job should bring opportunities for advancement both in terms of promotion and further development of your skill set.
+Your new job should meet your expectations of opportunities for advancement both in terms of promotion and further development of your skillset.